getsentry/action-release/README.md

 # Sentry Release GitHub Action
 Automatically create a Sentry release in a workflow.

-A release is a version of your code that is deployed to an environment.
+A release is a version of your code that can be deployed to an environment.
 When you give Sentry information about your releases, you unlock a number of new features:
  - Determine the issues and regressions introduced in a new release
  - Predict which commit caused an issue and who is likely responsible
  - Resolve issues by including the issue number in your commit message